Kipsigis people: The Office of the King (Oorgoiiyoot)

+The Kipsigis were initially and traditionally acephalous with decentralized and non-stratified communes whose judicio-political organ known as Kok, consisting of elders of reputation, served as a system of government.

 Operational in Nandi, the Orkoiyot institution was communed to Kipsigis not later than 1850, after the ousting and assassination of Kimnyole Arap Turgat.
 Kimnyole sent his three sons (Kipchomber arap Koilege, Arap Boisyo and Arap Buigut) to Kipsigis who immediately began to establish a Kipsigis confederation, each of them establishing kingly homesteads with servants, messengers and reception parlors.
 The office of the Oorgoiiyoot was dissolved after the Lumbwa Treaty.